jaketae/jaketae.github.io/_posts/2020-06-28-genetic-algorithm.md

 Evolution is a process that finds an optimal solution for survival through competition and mutation.
 Basically, the genes that have superior traits will survive, leaving offspring into the next generation.
 Those that are inferior will be unable to find a mate and perish, as sad as it sounds.
 Then how do these superior or inferior traits occur in the first place?
 The answer lies in random mutations.
 The children of one parent will not all have identical genes: due to mutation, which occurs by chance, some will acquire even more superior features that puts them far ahead of their peers.
 Needless to say, such beneficiaries of positive mutation will survive and leave offspring, carrying onto the next generation.
 Those who experience adversarial mutation, on the other hand, will not be able to survive.

-In genetic algorithm engieering, we want to be able to simulate this process over an extended period of time without hard-coding our solution, such that the end result after hundred or thousands of generations will contain the optimal solution.
+In genetic algorithm engineering, we want to be able to simulate this process over an extended period of time without hard-coding our solution, such that the end result after hundred or thousands of generations will contain the optimal solution.
 Of course, we can't let the computer do everything: we still have to implement mutational procedures that define an evolutionary process.
 But more on that later.
 First, let's begin with the simple task of building a way of modeling a population.

 ## Implementation